 Click here to watch the interview with 2017 winner, Deborah Beeck.

 Click here to watch the interview with 2016 winner, Emily Smith.

-The judging panel comprises the following senior industry leaders:
+The 2020 judging panel comprised the following senior industry leaders:

 Applicants must complete the online form via the WiBF website providing: